hamzamk/Django_project/README.md

 <h1>Django website project for doctors and dentists</h1>

-Dento website template is used for this project
+To run the project python 3.6 and django module is required type python manage.py runserver to start a django server, make sure localhost:8000 is not being used by any other application Dento website template is used for this project

 <li>it allows setting up an appointment and or contact the dentist via email</br>